 Finding the Constant of Variation

-To solve direct variation problems, you first find the constant k by substituting known values into the equation y = kx.
-Here, using the given radius and circumference, you calculate k = circumference ÷ radius, which allows you to find the circumference for any other radius.
+To solve direct variation problems, first find the constant k by using known values.
+Here, use the given radius and circumference to calculate k = circumference ÷ radius.
+This constant allows you to find the circumference for any other radius.

 Recommended video: